team-friendo/signalboost/README.md

     -p <channel_phone_number> \
     -n "my new channel" \
     -a <your_actual_phone_number> \
-    -u signalboost.ngrok.io
 ```

-Congrats! you should now have your first channel running on your local development instance of Signalboost.
+**Congrats!
+You should now have your first channel running on your local development instance of Signalboost.**

+Be sure to checkout our [contributor guide](https://0xacab.org/team-friendo/signalboost/blob/master/CONTRIBUTING.md) for more details on successfully contributing.
+Our [`make` script](#make-file) includes handy commands for running tests and migrations.

 # Sysadmin Guide <a name="sysadmin-guide"></a>